Intervention/docs/image/v4/basics/error-handling.md

 If something goes wrong, Intervention Image throws exceptions.
 For this purpose, a structured hierarchy has been implemented.

-All exceptions are extended from a container `Intervention\Image\Exceptions\ImageException` exception class.
+All exceptions are extended from a container the container class `Intervention\Image\Exceptions\ImageException`.
 This makes it possible to catch all errors in the library in general.

-The container class is divided into two types: `LogicException` and `RuntimeException` indicating and operational failure or that the error can be fixed by the developer by correcting the code.
+The container class is divided into two types: `LogicException` and `RuntimeException` indicating and operational failure or that the error can be fixed by correcting the code.

 These two types are each divided into further sub-branches.
 This makes it possible to intercept every type of error and respond accordingly.

 ```
 ImageException